 Despite an entire industry based on satisfying our New Year resolutions, I think we all know that successful dietary change is MORE slower lifestyle changes that stick, and LESS holiday project.
 Growing your own food is the same deal.
-The most important things absolute beginners can do to guarantee long term success is to follow the Five Level Zero rules for absolute beginners, and BE IN the garden almost every day – not ‘In your boots with hands in dirt’, but even just the five minute stroll through it as you come home or go out.
+The most important things absolute beginners can do to guarantee long term success is to follow the Five Level Zero rules for absolute beginners, and BE IN the garden almost every day – not ‘In your boots with hands in the dirt’, but even just the few minutes stroll through it as you come home, go out or take the bins out.

 Growing food brings you closer to how the seasons move through your place, because each stage of growth is important – shoots, leaves, roots, fruits and seeds.

 🌿 Most vegetables are annuals, so their chance to thrive is all within one tilt around the sun.

 This is for two reasons – a food garden you don’t look at every day will get away from you; growing well requires being connected, to slowly learn what each variety needs and it’s change with the intimate turn of season.
 The other is that pests don’t like human interference so being in it just a little each day keeps them on their toes. 🐛🐌🐜🦗🔍

 📷 Veg beds can look unchanged from a distance, but up close a lot is going on (⚠️this photo taken before the change in netting gauge regulations)